Visual Studio Solution File

 UnityEngine.dll on the API level.
 That means your code can invoke functions, read constants and values and do other things without changes as if they were invoked against "real"

 However, Luna is not a 100% replicate of Unity Engine for multiple reasons: performance, availability of certain APIs on the Web platform, obsolescence of some parts of the engine and so on.
 That renders a possibility of the code failing to compile against Luna's version of Unity runtime.

-In most cases it is very easy to work around specific missing APIs by replacing them with availabile alternatives or even simply disabling parts of the code that aren't critical for the final product.
-This, however, requires manual intervention and Luna is doing its best to make this process as approacheable as possible.
+In most cases it is very easy to work around specific missing APIs by replacing them with available alternatives or even simply disabling parts of the code that aren't critical for the final product.
+This, however, requires manual intervention and Luna is doing its best to make this process as approachable as possible.

 In order to debug the compilation step and keep developers in the environment they are comfortable working in, Luna generates a separate solution file configured with all relevant C# files from the project.

 Developers can then open that solution file using their IDE of choice should compilation fail.